Board of Trustees

 Joni Amaral, Faculty Representative

 Joni joined the Lighthouse School family as both an Upper Primary teacher, and as a parent, in 2017.
-Her interests include playing on the beach, being out on the water, or exploring different parts of the island with her husband Pedro and their children, Sawyer and Luciana.
+Her interests include playing on the beach, being out on the water, or exploring different parts of the island with her husband and children.

 BusinessWeek Online and BusinessWeek Television